microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 ### <a id="msg-links"></a>Messages with embedded links

 SARIF messages can include hyperlinks to web sites as well as to constructs within the SARIF file itself.
+We call these hyperlinks <a href="5-2.Glossary.md#embedded-link">_embedded links_</a>.
-Both text messages and Markdown messages can contain these links.
+Both text messages and Markdown messages can contain embedded links.

 #### <a id="msg-links-text-markdown"></a>Links in text and Markdown